benoo-energies/benoo-energies/README.md

 * Gems : Jekyll, Bundler

 ## Deployement
 The website is hosted on GitHub page.
-Push your commits on the ```gh-pages``` branch, the website will be automatically built and deploy on GitHub page.
+Push your commits on the ```gh-pages``` branch, the website will be automatically built and deployed on GitHub page.